Terence P. Gade, MD, PhD

 Alexey joined PIGI in the summer of 2019, during his research gap year while attending medical school in Tel Aviv.
 His background in Applied Immunology from University of Toronto enabled him to utilize his expertise to analyze hepatocellular carcinoma tumor microenvironment pre and post arterial embolic therapy.
 Now, as an IR/DR resident, he continues to be passionate about translational basic science.

-Alexander “Shurik” Zavriyev, mS
+Alexander “Shurik” Zavriyev, MS

 Shurik is an aspiring actor who just took a very very short detour to get a BS in Physics from the University of Rochester, a 2 year introduction to translational imaging at Massachusetts General Hospital, and is now a graduate student in the PIGI lab (don't worry Hollywood, you'll get him eventually).